claudiajaeger/onboarding-portal/README.md

 ```

 ### Run the project on localhost
-To run the project on localhost make sure you are in the correct folder and run
+To run the project on localhost make sure you are in the correct folder (onboarding-portal) and run
 ```
 npm start
 ```